GoogleCloudPlatform/magic-modules/GOVERNANCE.md

 For any _temporary_ exceptions a tracking issue **must** be filed and added as a "TODO" in the code for future fixing.

+Exceptions have to have the LGTM (approval) core team member, or from another core team member if the exception is introduced by a core team member.

 ## Ruby Best Practices & Style Guide